Your safety is our top priority. All members will be required to present a valid membership card upon entrance to the

 Women’s Health Center is for ages 18+.
 No children may enter at any time.

-Boys Locker Room: boys ages 0-17 may use the Boys Locker Room.
-Men ages 18+ may only use this locker
+Male Locker Room: all ages may use the Male Locker Room.

-Girls Locker Room: girls ages 0-17 may use the Girls Locker Room.
-Women ages 18+ may only use this
+Female Locker Room: all ages may use the Female Locker Room.

-Ages 12+ may use locker rooms without supervision.
+Ages 12+ may use Male & Female locker rooms without supervision.

-Ages 10–11 may use locker rooms without a parent/guardian, provided parent/guardian is on the premises.
+Ages 10–11 may use Male & Female locker rooms without a parent/guardian, provided parent/guardian is on the premises.

-Ages 0–9 may only use locker rooms under direct supervision of parent or supervising guardian.
+Ages 0–9 may only use Health Centers and locker rooms under the direct supervision of a parent or supervising guardian.

 Ages 5+ must use gender-appropriate locker rooms.